acceleratescience/acceleratescience.github.io/_posts/2025-05-30-how-can-we-…-use-ai-to-speed-up-coeliac-disease-diagnosis.md

   The gold standard for diagnosing coeliac disease is via a biopsy of the duodenum (part of the small intestine ).
 Pathologists will then analyse the sample under a microscope or on a computer to look for damage to the villi, tiny hair-like projections that line the inside of the small intestine.
 But interpreting biopsies is subjective, with discordance between pathologists regarding diagnosis occurring in one in five cases.
-author: Florian Jaeckle, Visiting Research Associate, Department of Pathology, University of Cambridge; Research Fellow, Hughes Hall, University of Cambridge
+author: Florian Jaeckle, Visiting Research Associate, Department of Pathology, Research Fellow, Hughes Hall, University of Cambridge
 date: 2025-05-30T10:50:33+01:00
-image: /assets/uploads/florian-jaeckle-blogpost-photo.jpg
+image: /assets/uploads/florian-jaeckle-blogpost-photo-2-.jpg
 ---
 Around one in 100 people has coeliac disease, an autoimmune disease triggered by consuming gluten.
 Its symptoms are unpleasant and if left untreated, can in rare cases lead to cancer .
 Symptoms vary between individuals, from stomach cramps to fatigue and anaemia, which means patients can struggle to receive an accurate diagnosis.